chiragsakhuja/lc3tools/docs/README.md

 This project has the following aims:

 * Consistent cross-platform support (across Windows, macOS, and Linux)
+* Consistent behavior across the GUI, command line tools, and other applications
 * Intuitive user interface
-* Consistent and comprehensive support for a GUI and command line tools
 * Powerful grading API for classroom settings
 * Well-documented, simple, open-source code base